New class of naked singularities and their observational signatures: Collapse with anisotropic pressure

 and one can recognize this to be the interior Schwarzschild solution of Florides \cite{Florides}.
-In this case, there is no curvature singularity at $R_e = r = 0$ as can be seen from Eq.(\ref{Ric}).
-The only curvature singularity occurs at $R_e = b^{3/2}$.
+In this case, there is no curvature singularity at $R_e = r = 0$ as can be seen from \eqn{Ric}.
+The only such singularity occurs at $R_e = b^{3/2}$.
 The metric is therefore regular in the interval $0\leq R_e<b^{3/2}$.
-The energy density is homogeneous in this case, as can be gleaned from Eq.(\ref{presseq}).
-Importantly, we have shown here that a regular interior solution like the one discovered by Florides can arise out of a collapse process in a cosmological setting.
+The energy density $\rho_e$ is constant in this case, as can be gleaned from \eqn{presseq}.
+Then, the mass $M$ of eq.(\ref{mass}) is the total mass contained in a sphere of radius $R_m$, as expected.

 For values of $\alpha > 0$, there is a singularity at the origin, as well as one at $r = b^{1/(2-\alpha)}$ or equivalently $R_e = b^{3/(2-\alpha)}$.
-As already mentioned, we will not be concerned with the latter singularity, and we assume that the metric of Eq.~(\ref{dsfinal}) will be matched to an external Schwarzschild solution before we reach this value of $R_e$.
+As already mentioned, we will not be concerned with the latter singularity, and we assume that the metric of \eqn{dsfinal} will be matched to an external Schwarzschild solution before we reach this value of $R_e$.
 That the singularity at the origin is naked can be seen from the following.
-We take the metric of Eq.~(\ref{dsfinal}) and compute the time $\tau$ taken for null geodesics to reach a value of $R_e$ starting from the origin.
+We take the metric of \eqn{dsfinal} and compute the time $\tau$ taken for null geodesics to reach a value of $R_e$ starting from the origin.
 We find that this time equals

 where $_2F_1$ is the Gauss hypergeometric function.
 That the time to reach the boundary at $R_e = b^{3/(2-\alpha)}$ is finite is then evident.
-Note that when $R_e > b^{3/(2-\alpha)}$, $\tau$ becomes imaginary.
-This is possibly due to the fact that the tangential pressures become negative in this case.
-As we have mentioned, such negative pressures cannot be ruled out.
-However, in the present analysis, we will not comment further on this.

 Finally, a word on the dominant energy condition, given in general by $P_{\theta,e}/\rho_e < 1$, required to rule out the possibility of superluminal propagation of sound.
-It can be seen from Eq.(\ref{presseq}) that in order to satisfy this condition, we require that
+It can be seen from \eqn{presseq} that in order to satisfy this condition, we require that

 This would in general imply that